candango/nviman/README.md

-# Candango nviman
+# Candango nvimm

-A lightweight command-line utility written in **Go** to manage **neovim** versions directly from official releases. `nviman` simplifies the process of listing, installing and switching between different neovim builds.
+A lightweight command-line utility written in **Go** to manage **neovim** versions directly from official releases. `nvimm` simplifies the process of listing, installing and switching between different neovim builds.

 ---